Success Story: Aasia’s Path to Career Development

 Aasia’s new job was one of many new challenges and changes in the seven years since she had moved to the United States from Kabul, Afghanistan.

-It was also sad time, since she travelled without her parents, six sisters, and three brothers.
-(One brother and a sister are in the United States now and the remaining family are back in Afghanistan.
+Emigrating was also a sad time, since she travelled without her parents, six sisters, and three brothers.
+(One brother and a sister are in the United States now and the remaining family are still back in Afghanistan.
 They are, she said, “okay but suffering”).

 Once Aasia and her husband settled in Northern Virginia, Aasia decided on a cosmetology career and received her license in 2018.
 She enjoyed her new profession and did not mind the long hours that came with opening and closing the salon.
 Then with the birth of her daughter in 2019, the hours and childcare challenges were unworkable.